-If you work in SEO, you’ve probably heard a lot about Google’s E-A-T. Ever since Google’s industry-changing update in 2018 - also known as “the medic update” - this acronym has caught the eye of the SEO world... and rightly so!
+If you work in SEO or content marketing, you’ve probably heard a lot about Google’s E-A-T guidelines.
+Ever since Google’s industry-changing update in 2018 - also known as “the medic update” - this acronym has caught the eye of the SEO world... and rightly so!

 So, why are we addressing this in 2022?

-Well, today it’s harder than ever to rank at the top of Google.
+Today, it’s harder than ever to rank at the top of Google.
 To do so, you need to put the groundwork in.
-And Google most values content that scores well across ‘Expertise’, ‘Authority’, and ‘Trustworthiness’ - Google E-A-T.
+And Google values content that scores well across ‘Expertise’, ‘Authority’, and ‘Trustworthiness’ - Google E-A-T.

 Below, you’ll find an explanation of each of the three core pillars of Google E-A-T – why it’s so important for SEO, and 5 ways you can incorporate it into your own SEO strategy.